Kawanishi N1K: Surviving aircraft

 The third example (s/n 5341, tail code A343-35) is owned by the National Air and Space Museum but was restored by the Champlin Fighter Museum at Falcon Field, Mesa, Arizona, in return for the right to display the aircraft at Falcon Field for 10 years after restoration.
 It currently is on display at the National Air and Space Museum's Steven F. Udvar-Hazy Center in Chantilly, Virginia.

 The fourth authentic Shiden-Kai is displayed in a local museum at Nanreku Misho Koen in Ehime Prefecture, Shikoku, Japan.
 This aircraft is known to be from the 343rd Kōkūtai, as the unit flew sorties in the area, but the tail code is unknown as it was partially restored from a corroded wreck recovered from the sea.
-After an aerial battle on July 24, 1945, its pilot ditched the aircraft in the waters of the Bungo Channel, but he was never found; by the time of the aircraft's recovery from the seabed on July 14, 1979, he could be identified only as one of six pilots from the 343rd squadron who disappeared that day.
+After an aerial battle on 24 July 1945, its pilot ditched the aircraft in the waters of the Bungo Channel, but he was never found; by the time of the aircraft's recovery from the seabed on 14 July 1979, he could be identified only as one of six pilots from the 343rd squadron who disappeared that day.
 Photographs of the six—including Takashi Oshibuchi, commander of the 701 Hikōtai, and Kaneyoshi Muto—are displayed under the aircraft engine.
 In 2019, the aircraft was restored to non-flying condition.

+On 8 April 2026, a Shiden-Kai was salvaged from the sea 200–300 meters off the coast of Akune City, Kagoshima Prefecture, Japan.
+The aircraft was piloted by Hayashi Yoshishige (jp) and was shot down on 21 April 1945.
+The engine, propeller, front fuselage, and both wings complete with their cannons was recovered, while the rear portion of fuselage remains missing.
+It will undergo desalination work before being put on display as a memorial to the importance of peace.

+The N1K2-Ja replica on display in 2020.

+A full-scale replica of a Shiden-Kai is on display at the former Uzurano Airbase in Kasai, Hyōgo Prefecture, where the aircraft is exhibited both indoors and outdoors.

 N1K1 Kyōfū (s/n 562) at the National Museum of the Pacific War.

 N1K1 Kyōfū (s/n 514) is in storage at the National Air and Space Museum's Paul E. Garber Preservation, Restoration, and Storage Facility in Suitland, Maryland.

 N1K1 Kyōfū (s/n 562) is located on display at the National Museum of the Pacific War in Fredricksburg, Texas.

 N1K1 Kyōfū (s/n 565), formerly displayed at Naval Air Station Joint Reserve Base Willow Grove, Horsham Township, Montgomery County, Pennsylvania, stored at the National Naval Aviation Museum in Pensacola, Florida.
 Now being restored by American Aero Services, New Smyrna Beach, Florida, for the American Heritage Museum in Stow, Massachusetts.